biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 <img src="TorusDBN.png" title="Training of the TorusDBN model " alt="Training of the TorusDBN model " width="400" />

-The model has been trained with a dataset consisting of about 900 chains with maximum 20% homology, resolution below 1.6 Å and R-factor below 25%.
+The model has been trained with a training set consisting of about 900 chains with maximum 20% homology, resolution below 1.6 Å and R-factor below 25%.
+It took about 67 minutes to read and train the whole dataset.

 The resulting DBN is available at
 <https://github.com/mchelem/biopython/blob/master/Tests/TorusDBN/pisces_dataset.dbn>